mrandersen7/folding/README.md

 4. Miner runs **third** (_high_ fidelity) simulation based on temperature + pressure run results, which we call the production run.
 This run lasts the longest.
 5. Miner responds with optimized protein coordinates from last run (or earlier run if not available).

-__Notes__
+## Notes
 Several key inputs such as the `forcefield` and simulation `box` shape are kept fixed in the present version, but will likely become additional variables in a future version.
 - Forcefield: "Charmm27"
 - Box: "Rhombic dodecahedron"

 Furthermore, we want to support the use of ML-based mining so that recent algorithmic advances (e.g. AlphaFold) can be leveraged.
+At present, this subnet is effectively a **specialized compute subnet** (rather than an algorithmic subnet)
 For now, we leave this work to miners.

-## Features

-- Gromacs itself is a rather robust package.
-There are specific guides and functions if you wish to parallelize your processing or run these computations off of a GPU to speed things up
+Gromacs itself is a rather robust package and is widely used within the research community.
+There are specific guides and functions if you wish to parallelize your processing or run these computations off of a GPU to speed things up.